Elasticsearch

 -

-If you’re connecting to a self-managed instance, the instance’s hostname and port number.
+- The self-managed instance’s hostname and port number.
 See Networking.

-If you’re using basic authentication to the instance, the user’s name and password.
+- If you’re using basic authentication to the self-managed instance, the user’s name and password.

-If you’re using token-based authentication to the instance, the bearer token or API key for the instance.
+- If you’re using token-based authentication to the self-managed instance, the bearer token or API key for the instance.
 See Token-based authentication services and Create API key.

-If you’re using certificate, the path to the Certificate Authority (CA) file on the instance, and the certificate fingerprint.
+- If you’re using certificate authentication to the self-managed instance, the path to the Certificate Authority (CA) file on the instance, and the certificate fingerprint.
 See SSL certificate API and Where can I see my Certificate Fingerprint?.

 The Elasticsearch connector dependencies: